brotherdetjr/temporta/README.md

 ![Human Character Components](https://g.gravizo.com/source?https%3A%2F%2Fraw.githubusercontent.com%2Fbrotherdetjr%2Fportalz%2Fmaster%2Fcharacter-replay.uml)

 ## Sample Mission
-1. You travel between three lined up stations - A, B and C. It takes one hour to get from A to B or vice versa.
+1. You travel between three lined up stations &mdash; A, B and C. It takes one hour to get from A to B or vice versa.
 It takes two hours to get from B to C or vice versa.
 Obviously, it will take 1 + 2 = 3 hours to get from A to C.
 2. You arrive at B at midnight.
 3. A small item X will come to station A at 3 am and expire in a bit more than one hour after that.
 You can pick the items, or you can drop them where you are at the moment.
 You can do it as many times as you wish.
 4. Another item Y will come to C at 6 am and expire in a bit more than one hour as well.